vlang/v/doc/docs.md

 `match` must have a pattern for each variant or have an `else` branch.

-There are 2 ways to access the cast variant inside a match branch:
+There are two ways to access the cast variant inside a match branch:
 - the shadowed match variable
 - using `as` to specify a variable name